-Trump to CIA: 'I am so behind you'
+Trump to CIA: 'I am with you 1,000%'

 The visit comes amid questions regarding the status of Trump's choice to run the agency, Rep. Mike Pompeo.

-The CIA is currently being led by acting director Meroe Park, lacking a permanent chief, as the Senate has delayed Pompeo's confirmation vote until Monday, with Democrats citing concerns about his positions on surveillance and other issues.
+The CIA is currently being led by Park, lacking a permanent chief, as the Senate has delayed Pompeo's confirmation vote until Monday, with Democrats citing concerns about his positions on surveillance and other issues.

 Pompeo has encountered some controversy after he submitted responses to a Senate questionnaire where he said he would consider bringing back waterboarding and other enhanced interrogation measures under certain circumstances.

-Republicans have slammed the delay, with Sen. Tom Cotton of Arkansas issuing a statement, saying, "the Democrats are obstructing the nomination of Mike Pompeo as CIA Director for no good reason.
+Republicans have slammed the delay, with Sen. Tom Cotton of Arkansas issuing a statement, saying, "The Democrats are obstructing the nomination of Mike Pompeo as CIA director for no good reason."

 "I hope the jihadists take the weekend off from trying to kill Americans," Cotton added.